strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 This leaves us with five affected components.
 All Strimzi operators up to and including version 0.26.0 use Log4j2.
 As does the Strimzi Kafka Bridge up to and including version 0.20.3.
-The versions of [Cruise Control](https://github.com/linkedin/cruise-control) used by Strimzi operators from 0.22.0 up until 0.26.0 are affected as well.
+The [Cruise Control](https://github.com/linkedin/cruise-control) version used by Strimzi operators from 0.22.0 up until 0.26.0 are affected as well.

 The operators and Cruise Control are normally accessible only internally within your Kubernetes cluster.
 We are currently not aware of any way of exploiting the vulnerability, either through Apache Kafka or directly.
-But we cannot exclude such possibility.
+But we cannot exclude such a possibility.

 The Strimzi Kafka Bridge is used to access the Kafka cluster using HTTP or AMQP protocols.
 As such, it is often exposed to more open networks and environments which makes it vulnerable.